greenriver/hmis-warehouse/app/views/warehouse_reports/outflow/README.md

 ## Clients without recent service

-The count of the number of clients with an open enrollment in a night-by-night Emergency Shelter and some service during the reporting period, but no service after the cut-off date.
+The count of the number of clients with an open enrollment in ES, SH, TH, or SO and some service during the reporting period, but no service after the cut-off date.

 ## Total Outflow